 He gave us His Presence.
 And suddenly I felt as though if I didn't kneel down, I would fall down.
-So I knelt, along with others around me, and that's when the liquid love poured down upon me.
+So I knelt, along with others around me, and that's when an invisible liquid love poured down upon me.
 Oh my, the love poured down and I felt love for everyone in that room--even for those I'd barely liked before--and for all people I had ever known.

 An hour later I got up, swaggered a bit, and that night God followed me home from church.
 And He has lived here ever since.

 When God lives in your house, everything changes.
 Usually He starts by changing you, yourself.
 You can't get over the fact that He walks from room to room with you.
 It amazes you that He's staying this long, that He desires to be with you--you!-- every minute, whether night or day.
 You are shocked that He loves you that way.
 And when you know you are loved, you can do and be just about anything He wants you to do and be.

 When God's in your house, you can't get away with what you used to.
 But then, you don't want to.
 You want to live better and be better.